seven1m/sooner.io/README.md

 ## Job Scripts

-A job is simply a script on the file system plus some metadata including schedule (cron), hooks, target worker, etc.
+A job is simply a script on the file system plus some metadata including schedule (cron), hooks, target worker, etc, which can be updated via the web UI.

 A script can be written in any language, e.g. bash, ruby, python, etc., though CoffeeScript is recommended in order to utilize the existing Mongoose Queue model.